 Dan Lindstedts Data Vault 2.0 number designation from 2012 is not a Data Vault industry version but rather represents one flavour of Data Vault that could be used.
 The principles of Data Vault modeling do not differ depending on the flavour you decide to deploy.
-The reason to brand a 2.0 is to take ownership of a locked down version of Data Vault and monetize it.
+The reason to brand a 2.0 is to take ownership of a locked down version of Data Vault (for any number of reasons).
 As everyone know; as soon you lock down a technology it’s obsoleted.
 Data Vault has fortunately never got stale or obsoleted but is continuously improving and evolving.

 The fundamentals of Data Vault modeling are very stable although there are some areas that are been fine-tuned over time.
 The Data Vault modeling taught and used on the market should strive to be the most current understanding and active industry best practices.